 - We do not offer induction of labor or augmentation of labor for women undergoing a trial of labor after Cesarean delivery.
 This is related to the risk of uterine rupture.
 The rate of success for a VBAC is lower with the induction of labor and the rate of uterine rupture could potentially increase if the contractions are too strong.
 Some patients value being able to schedule their delivery or do not go into labor on their own.
 Scheduling an induction will not be an option for patients attempting a VBAC, whether it is elective (patient’s choice) or because of a medical indication.

 The safety of both mother and baby are our top priority.
 Your eligibility for a trial of labor after Cesarean delivery will depend on the number of previous Cesarean deliveries, the indication for the Cesarean delivery, the type of incision made on the uterus, whether there have been any previous scars on the uterus besides the Cesarean section or previous uterine ruptures.
 A good candidate for an attempt to VBAC has had only one prior Cesarean delivery, has no reason not to deliver vaginally in the current pregnancy, and we will need to confirm the location of the uterine scar by reviewing the operative report from the previous Cesarean section.
 After determining from an individual patient’s clinical and surgical history if she is reasonably safe to attempt a VBAC, we will go over the risks/benefits in detail and approve a patient to try for a VBAC if she wants to.

-Medical City Frisco is the only hospital we will offer opportunities to VBAC as there is 24-hour on site coverage by a board-certified obstetrician.
+Medical City Frisco is the only hospital we will offer opportunities to VBAC as it is 24-hour on-site coverage by a board-certified obstetrician.
 This enables the physicians at our practice to continue their clinical duties while our VBAC patients are laboring.